 Usually, you have two options as an online gaming company: a dedicated environment, or a shared environment.
 A dedicated server environment with private racks offers the most reliable performance.
 However, this not the most scalable solution when compared to a shared environment such as a Cloud.
 On the other hand, shared environments are as reliable as dedicated servers.

 Let’s take a look at how one of our newest clients, Hi-Rez studios, handled this.
 Hi-rez studios is the creator of the aforementioned Tribes: Ascend, which has been met with critical acclaim.
-This is a trailer for the game:

-Did you see how the players jump, float and skid around the environment?
 The sensation of speed is such an important part of the player experience that it is critical to prevent any lag from occurring.
 The F2P nature of the game however means that the amount of online players playing at the same time can fluctuate greatly.

 While researching their ideal hosting infrastructure, Hi-rez found that a shared environment was too unstable for their game.
 So Hi-rez wanted to go with the higher performance option: dedicated servers.
 However, the F2P nature of Tribes: ascend still required good scalability.

 We started with the basics.
 Thanks to an extensive open beta phase Hi-Rez knew the average data capacity they required, so we made sure they would always have a certain amount of servers running at maximum uptime.